-Hugh Wilson is an artist, writer and traveler.
-His projects cover a broad range of socio-economic themes such as equality, race, class, gender and migration.
-He has painted in the coal mines in West Virginia, cut lettuce with migrant workers at the US-Mexico border, lived with Tuareg in the Sahara and solo hiked in Mongolia.
+Hugh Wilson is a painter, writer and photographer.
+He has painted in the coal mines in West Virginia, cut lettuce with migrant workers at the US-Mexico border, lived with Tuareg in the Sahara and documented Haitian migrant workers in the Dominican Republic..

 His painting travels began when the US Ambassador to Algeria invited him to travel and paint for an exhibition at the US Embassy in Algiers.
-It was in the remote south of the country that Hugh developed his love for portraiture and crossing cultural barriers.
-After Algeria he traveled to Niger to live with migrant workers in the remote village of Gagawa.
-He spent nearly a year in Africa.
+It was in the remote south of the country that Hugh developed his love for portraiture and crossing cultural barriers. .

 Hugh's paintings have been exhibited in Algeria, France, the Dominican Republic and the USA.
-His photography and writings have been published in Fodors, Narratively, Labletter and through a collection of his poetry: Batey Cacata.
-He has spoken about his travels at community centers, schools and museums in the USA and abroad.
+His paintings, photography and writings have been published in Good Morning America, Fodors, Big Sky Journal, Narratively, Labletter and through a collection of his poetry: Batey Cacata. .

 Write-up by Sara Herman: Humanity As A Map: Portraits That Smell of Years and Sweat